Metal Clay Weaving Tutorial

 Adding a Metal Clay Backing Sheet

 Roll out a smooth, even slab of lump metal clay for the backing.
 I generally make mine fairly thin, about 1 to 2 cards thick, but you can make yours whatever thickness will work best for your piece.
 You can also roll out the backing clay a bit thicker than you want it directly on a piece of non-stick sheet, texture it to the desired thickness without lifting it from the non-stick sheet (to prevent air from getting in between the clay and the sheet), allow the surface to air dry at room temperature for a few minutes until just the surface firms up a bit, and then carefully peel off the non-stick sheet and attach the weaving to the smooth, moist side.

 You can get some interesting effects by making the backing sheet out of a clay with a higher shrinkage than the formula you use for the warp and weft.
-For example, if you use Art Clay Silver Paper Type for the weaving and make the backing sheet from FYI Silver clay, the backing sheet will shrink more than the weaving and create a domed effect on the top of the piece.
+The backing sheet will shrink more than the weaving and create a domed effect on the top of the piece.